Anti-Human Trafficking and Slavery Statement

 Northrop Grumman’s Structure and Operations

 Northrop Grumman is a leading global aerospace and defense company.
 We deliver a broad range of products, services and solutions to United States (U.S.) and global customers (including the UK Government and the Australian Department of Defence), and principally to the U.S Department of Defense (DoD) and intelligence community.
 Our broad portfolio is aligned to support national security priorities and our solutions are intended to equip our customers with capabilities they need to connect, protect and advance humanity.
 The Company is a leading provider of space systems, advanced aircraft, missile defense, advanced weapons and long-range fires capabilities, mission systems, networking and communications, strategic deterrence systems, and breakthrough technologies, such as artificial intelligence, advanced computing and cyber.
 We are currently aligned in four operating sectors, which also comprise our reportable segments: Aeronautics Systems, Defense Systems, Mission Systems and Space Systems.
 Our principal executive offices are located in Falls Church, Virginia, U.S.A.
-In 2022, we employed approximately 90,000 people around the globe.
-In the UK, the workforce at the three reporting entities totaled approximately 925 individuals.
-Our Australian workforce totaled approximately 850 employees.
+In 2023, we employed over 100,000 people around the globe.

 Description and Assessment of Modern Slavery Risks in the Supply Chain